-This is about time management for artists.
+This is about what’s important.

-And yet, sometimes you feel overwhelmed.
+Sometimes you feel overwhelmed.

 If you ask yourself questions like these, you definitely aren’t alone.
 Managing multiple expectations, structuring your daily life so it supports regular art time, and feeling satisfied with your choices are ongoing struggles for many artists.

 The good news?
 You can use your creative brain to figure all this out.
 You can ask different questions, questions that will help you be your best artist self without so much struggle.

 What do you want?

 What’s important enough so you can commit to it?